haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/cache/page-caching/public-content.md

 ```
 </div>

-For example, let's declare a context variable that shows a drinks catalog and advertisement to adult customers only.
+例如， let's declare a context variable that shows a drinks catalog and advertisement to adult customers only.
 The following code snippet will create a copy of every page in Magento for users under the age of 18.

 ``` php?start_inline=1
 /**